 eSIM vs. local SIM and roaming

 You have three ways to connect in Bhutan, and each has its price and convenience.
-Roaming from your Spanish operator can cost between €10 and €20 per day in such a distant destination, a bill that skyrockets on a trip of a week or more.
-A local SIM is cheap for data, but it involves passport registration and losing trip time with paperwork upon arrival.
+Roaming with your Spanish operator can be very expensive in a distant destination like this: check the current rate with your operator before leaving, because outside the European Union, the cost per megabyte can skyrocket your bill on a trip of a week or more.
+A local SIM is cheap for data, but it requires passport registration and wastes travel time with paperwork upon arrival; if you have already bought a physical chip in other destinations, the process in Bhutan is no different: counter, queue, and paperwork.

-The travel eSIM offers the most comfortable balance: good price, zero local paperwork, and connection ready from landing in Paro.
-You don't hand over your document to a seller or improvise at the airport.
-Compare the options in eSIM vs. local SIM and learn how to avoid roaming.
-For a trip with a tour schedule, the eSIM is the option that distracts you the least.
+The travel eSIM offers the most convenient balance: no local paperwork and connection ready from landing in Paro.
+You don't hand your document to a seller or improvise at the airport.
+Compare the options in eSIM vs. roaming and in international chip vs. eSIM to see why fewer and fewer travelers carry a spare physical SIM.
+For a trip with a tour itinerary, the eSIM is the option that distracts you the least — and if your stop in Bhutan is just a short one-day layover within a longer regional route, don't complicate things: activate the plan for those specific days and you're all set.

 Activating your eSIM before you fly

-- Check compatibility: confirm that your mobile supports eSIM before purchasing the plan.
+- Check compatibility: Confirm that your mobile supports eSIM before purchasing the plan.

-- Choose the Bhutan plan: select the GB and days according to your itinerary in the country.
+- Choose the Bhutan plan: Select the GB and days according to your itinerary in the country.

-- Install the profile with Wi-Fi: scan the QR at home following the instructions.
+- Install the profile with Wi-Fi: Scan the QR at home following the instructions.

 Frequently asked questions